6 Ways to Better Manage Your Remote Employees

 5. Balance trust with clear expectations

-If you trust someone enough to hire them, you should trust they can work remotely without being distracted by their home life.
+If you trust someone enough to hire them, you should trust they can work remotely without being distracted.
 It’s important that your team members feel trusted and respected as the adults that they are.
 However, it’s also helpful to have clear expectations in advance so there’s no confusion on either end.

-For example, you could let them know that they can take lunch whenever they’d like, but they need to be available during all other business hours.
+For example, you could let remote employees know that they can take lunch whenever they’d like, but they need to be available during all other business hours.
 You could ask them to put any appointments on their calendar and inform you just like they would if they were in an office.
-You may also want to set helpful limits on work, such as letting them know that they don’t need to respond to evening emails.
+You may also want to set helpful limits on work.
+For example, let remote workers know that they don’t need to respond to evening emails.

 6. Recognize and show gratitude

 I know of one business that mailed remote employees a related gift when the in-office team did a teambuilding activity.
-For example, when the team took a screenprinting class, it made screenprinted notebooks for remote employees and delivered them by mail.
+For example, when the team took a screenprinting class, it made and mailed notebooks to the remote employees.
 Another included its sole remote freelance worker in a gift of champagne – by delivery service – on employee appreciation day.
 These small acts of gratitude and recognition can add up and help maintain employee satisfaction among your telecommuters.